astralash/Convert-KK-CC-to-EC-CC/README.md

 # FromKKtoEC

-	Automatically convert EC chara cards in current folder and its subfolders to KK cards.
+	Automatically convert KK chara cards in current folder and its subfolders to EC cards.

 	Output will be placed in a new folder with original folder structure.
 	The new folder is named "ConvertedFromKKtoEC" + TimeStamp.

 	It's safe to use because the result will not cover original files.

-	It will not convert pngs that is not a CC or already KK.
+	It will not convert pngs that is not a CC or already EC.

 	The KKEx part is through simply copying, so it's not sure all information is transplanted correctly.